Mamun104/CICD_environment_for_load_test/README.md

 ## Prerequisites

-- You must have installed Postman to your system
+- You must have installed Postman on your system
-- jmeter
+- JMeter
 - Visual Studio Code
 - Jenkins
-- java

 ## API Documents